 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This guidance amends most of the currently existing revenue recognition principles and requires entities to recognize revenues when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Approximately 73% of the Company's revenue is comprised of net interest income on loans, leases, investment securities and deposits, and is explicitly out of scope of the new revenue recognition guidance.
 The Company has completed an overall assessment of revenue streams that will be potentially affected by the new guidance.
-The Company is in the process of identifying contracts that are under the scope of the new guidance.
-The contracts that management expects to review include those related to commission income, service charges and fees on deposit accounts, credit card arrangements and trust and custody services.
+The Company has also substantially completed the identification and review of contracts that are under the scope of the new guidance.
+These contracts include those related to commission income, service charges and fees on deposit accounts, and trust and custody services.
 This update will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
 The Company expects to adopt a modified retrospective transition approach, in which the guidance would only be applied to existing contracts in effect at the adoption date and new contracts entered into after the adoption date.
-The Company continues to evaluate the impact that this standard will have on the Company's consolidated financial statements.
+The adoption of ASU No. 2014-09 is not expected to have a material impact on the Company's consolidated financial statements.